 The American Express Gold card offers:

-- 4X Membership Rewards points at US restaurants
+- 4X Membership Rewards points at restaurants worldwide

 - 4X Membership Rewards points at US supermarkets (up to $25,000 a year in purchases)

 - 3X Membership Rewards points on flights booked through the airlines or on amextravel.com

 - $120 dining credit each year

 One of the best perks of the American Express Gold Card is the dining benefit.